Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: EXPERIMENT

 \subsection{Performance on Challenging Scenarios}

-In thin section, we consider two more challenging scenarios.
-The first is de-biasing without any unbiased data.
-This scenarios is realistic since collecting unbiased data is is expensive.
-We compare AST with the baselines, which also do no need the unbiased data.
-Following~\cite{liu2020general,DBLP:conf/sigir/ChenDQ0XCLY21}, we use some unbiased data for validation.
-We regard the biased data as training set and randomly sample $5\%$ ratings from the unbiased test data as the validation set.
+In this subsection, we consider two more challenging scenarios.
+The first is de-biasing without any unbiased training data.
+This scenario is realistic since collecting unbiased data is typically expensive.
+We compare AST with baselines that do no need unbiased training data.
+Strictly following~\cite{liu2020general,DBLP:conf/sigir/ChenDQ0XCLY21}, we regard the biased data as training set and randomly sample $5\%$ ratings from the unbiased test data as the validation set.
 The results are reported in Table~\ref{Table:without}.
 We can find that AST can still achieve the best performance compared to baselines.
-The results that our AST outperforms ATT and CVIB further shows the effectiveness of adversarial feature adaptation via the KL-divergence (i.e, Theorem~\ref{theorem:KL}).
+In particular, our AST outperforms ATT and CVIB, which further shows the effectiveness of adversarial feature adaptation via the KL-divergence (i.e, Theorem~\ref{theorem:KL}).

 The second scenario is the implicit feedback.
 Compared to explicit feedback, the implicit feedback is much more challenging since we do not have any negative evidence in the learning~\cite{saito2020unbiased,xu2020adversarial}.
 Thus, we further evaluate AST on this scenario.
-To generate implicit feedback, we use the Yahoo and Coat datasets but remove the negative feedback in the training data.
+To generate implicit feedback, we use Yahoo and Coat datasets but remove the negative feedback in the training data.
 Table~\ref{Table:implicit} gives the results.
-We find that AST outperforms baselines, which shows that AST can also effectively alleviate the selection bias issue for implicit feedback data.
-This matches our theoretic analysis since the ideal risk still can be bounded under the setting of implicit feedback.
+We find that AST outperforms all baselines, which shows that AST can also effectively alleviate the selection bias issue for implicit feedback data.
+This matches our theoretical analysis since the ideal risk still can be bounded under the setting of implicit feedback.